Envoys of China, EU, Canada, Denmark call on COAS

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: Mrs. Androulla Kaminara, Ambassador of European Union (EU), Ms Wendy Gilmour, Canadian High Commissioner, and Ms. Lis Rosenholm, Ambassador of Denmark, called on Chief of Army Staff (COAS) General Qamar Javed Bajwa here at the GHQ, Tuesday.
+RAWALPINDI: Mrs. Androulla Kaminara, Ambassador of European Union (EU), Ms Wendy Gilmour, Canadian High Commissioner and Ms. Lis Rosenholm, Ambassador of Denmark called on Chief of Army Staff (COAS) General Qamar Javed Bajwa here at GHQ, Tuesday.

-During the meeting, matters of mutual interest, regional security and enhanced bilateral cooperation with the European Union (EU) and Canada came under discussion.
-The COAS said that Pakistan values its relations with EU countries & Canada and we earnestly look forward to enhance mutually-beneficial multi-domain relations based on common interests.
+During the meeting, matters of mutual interest, regional security and enhanced bilateral cooperation with European Union (EU) and Canada came under discussion.
+The COAS said that Pakistan values its relations with EU countries & Canada and we earnestly look forward to enhance mutually beneficial multi-domain relations based on common interests.